DemocracyEarth/community./presentations.md

 # Guidelines

 - Every presentation must be in line with Democracy Earth's aesthetic.
-- The best way to go about it is using one of our templates
+- The best way to go about it is using one of our templates:

 **Template 1 (standard presentation):**